saraislet/sturm/README.md

 The long-term goal of Sturmjäger is to build a tool to protect Tweeters from Nazis.
 The [@NaziBlocker](https://twitter.com/NaziBlocker) blocklist is a great start, but Nazis create new accounts daily. @NaziBlocker and Sturmjäger will inevitably have false positives.
 I want to develop a tool that can be held accountable for false positives by enhancing a manual blocklist with Sturmjäger's automated detection and a receipt database.

-My goal is to make accountable blocklists easy by allowing users to look up evidence for why a user is on a targeted blocklist like @NaziBlocker (e.g., pointing out swastikas in a profile image, 14 words in their profile description, or tweets/retweets of explicit white supremacist ideology).
+I want to make accountable blocklists easy by allowing users to look up evidence for why a user is on a targeted blocklist like @NaziBlocker (e.g., pointing out swastikas in a profile image, 14 words in their profile description, or tweets/retweets of explicit white supremacist ideology).

 One simple application of this receipts database would be allowing users to include an @$bot_screen_name in a reply or quote-tweet to have the bot block the indicated user and store the indicated tweet as a receipt for why that user was blocked.
 Any blocklist could take advantage of such a tool.